Chicago weekend gun violence leaves 50 shot, 5 fatally across city

+CHICAGO -- Chicago reached 700 homicides this year during a violent weekend that saw six killed and 46 wounded - the second time the city reached the milestone in two decades.

-CHICAGO -- Five people have been killed, and 45 others wounded in shootings across Chicago so far this weekend.
+Five people were been killed, and 45 others wounded in shootings across Chicago over the weekend.

+The 700th homicide was a man killed in a quadruple shooting early Sunday on the Far South Side, according to records kept by the Chicago Sun-Times.

+He was standing with a group on a sidewalk in the 700-block of East 101st Street when shots rang out, according to Chicago police.

 Six people were shot in the Auburn Gresham neighborhood on Chicago's South Side early Saturday morning, according to law enforcement officials.